Ephigenia/ikea-availability-checker/README.md

     ├─────────────┼─────────┼───────────┼──────────────────┼────────────────┼───────┼─────────────┤
     │ de          │ Germany │ S69022537 │ 224              │ Sindelfingen   │     9 │        HIGH │
     └─────────────┴─────────┴───────────┴──────────────────┴────────────────┴───────┴─────────────┘

+The list of bu-codes can also contain bu-codes from different countries.

 Other Projects & Articles
 ================================================================================